 Peter Claver, patron saint of slaves

-*This date celebrates the birth of Peter Claver in 1581.
+*This date in 1581 marks the birth of Peter Claver.
 He was a Black patron saint.

 From Verdu, Catalonia, Spain he was also known as Slave of the Blacks and Slave of the Slaves.
 Claver was a farmer's son.
 He studied at the University of Barcelona and was a Jesuit Priest at age 20.
 Influenced by Saint Alphonsus Rodriguez, Claver became a missionary in America.
 He ministered to slaves physically and spiritually when they arrived in Cartegena, converting an estimated 300,000.
 He worked for humane treatment on American plantations for over 40 years.